Home

 siltstone Siltstone is made from silt particles cemented together.

 Shale Shale is made from silt particles cemented together.
-It is similar to siltstone but with even finer grain size,
+It is similar to siltstone but with even finer grain size.

 Igneous metamorphic sedimentary rock are the three main types of rock on earth.
 Read more about Igneous Metamorphic Sedimentary Rock: